cPanel controls domains and has an option to configure cron jobs. Here is everything you need to configure cron jobs in cPanel.

 The standard page lets you select the number of minutes, hours, days, or months from selection lists and add the final part of the command.

-The following image shows the add new cron job section of the cron page including the drip down selection boxes and the final text box for your command.
+The following image shows the add new cron job section of the cron page including the drop down selection boxes and the final text box for your command.
 Some of the boxes are explained next.

 The Common Settings drop down lets you select every hour, every day, and other useful options.
 Select